Royal Academy of Dance Exams / Class Award & Solo Performance

-A: R.A.D. examinations provide students with an achievable goal to work towards as well as the recognition from the world's largest ballet Examination board who is accredited by the Qualifications and Curriculum Authority (QCA) in England.
-The certificate is "worldwide" recognized and is one of the best components to build up your child's resume.
+A: R.A.D. examinations provide students with an achievable goal to work towards.
+The exams also provide recognition from the world's largest ballet examination board who are accredited by the Qualifications and Curriculum Authority (QCA) in England.
+The certificate is globally recognized and is a fantastic component to build up your child's resume.

 Q: What does my child wear for his/her examinations?

 A: Your child should be dressed in their normal Ballet dance dress code as if they are coming to a normal class at the Royal Academy of Ballet.
-Strictly no make ups, jewelry or special hair do.
+Make-up, jewelry or special hair do's are prohibited.

 Q: When do students register for the RAD Exams/Presentation Classes?

 A: RAD requires that registration for RAD Examinations and Presentation Classes be done in December in order to allow enough time for processing in London, England.
-Hence, RAB is taking registration now through December 6th, 2016 at 6pm HADT.
+We generally start accepting registrations for the exams at the beginning of each calendar year.
+You will be notified in advance of exact registration dates each year.
 For families who will be travelling please feel free to submit a completed registration form and payment in advance.